-Standard 8: Continuous Improvement - Effective-The superintendent candidates engages in a process of continuous improvement to ensure student success.
+Standard 8: Continuous Improvement - Effective superintendents engage in a process of continuous improvement to ensure student success.

 8(a) The superintendent understands the responsibility and need to promote strategies for continuous reassessment and improved performance for each student, school, and the district as a whole.